curl/curl/docs/libcurl/opts/CURLOPT_UNIX_SOCKET_PATH.md

 # DEFAULT

-Default is NULL, meaning that no Unix domain sockets are used.
+NULL - no Unix domain sockets are used.

+# %PROTOCOLS%

 # EXAMPLE